bobllor/EntraBulker/README.md

 4. [Password](./docs/settings/password.md): Password related settings for random password generation
 5. [Text Template](./docs/settings/text_template.md): Settings for generating text templates for each entry in the file

+Question marks can be found in all the Setting pages, hovering over them will reveal a tooltip on what it does.

 ### Side Effects

 Before the CSV file is generated, there are side effects during the data parsing process: